-File: A:\EMS\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: Page 16 of 98 CONSIDER PRINTED DOCUMENT UNCONTROLLED.
-Check http://www.westernforest.com/wiwag/ for cu rrent version
+File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc

 The TFL Forester is responsible for coordinating GIS Analysis (shape files are obtained from the government as protected areas are approved).

 - Reserves are mapped spatially in a layer of the GIS.
 Changes in boundaries are tracked by Corporate Forestry biologists. - All habitat supply will be monitored spatially relative to the target every year. - Nests are documented when they are located, and appropriate management strategies are developed within site-level plans. - Known nests will be monitored for activity when forest management activities are planned nearby.